 Children’s Cove is centrally located on Cape Cod in Hyannis.
-Due to our commitment to the safety and security of child victims and their non-offending family members we do not publish our address and only disclose it when we are scheduling an interview with a family member or caregiver.
+Due to our commitment to the safety and security of child victims and their non-offending family members we do not publish our address.

 Do kids live at Children’s Cove?

-No, while our building layout is like a house, no one lives at Children’s Cove.
+No, while our building layout is a house, no one lives at Children’s Cove.

 Is there a charge for services?

-No, no one who has been a victim of abuse should have to pay for our services.
-All our services are free and our family advocate works with non-offending caregivers to find supports and services that are available for reduced or no cost in our community.
+No, all our services are free and our family advocate works with non-offending caregivers to find supports and services that are available for reduced or no cost in our community.
 Through the generosity of community agencies, we can provide transportation if needed to our center, including from Martha’s Vineyard or Nantucket.

 How are children referred to Children’s Cove?

-When a child has made a disclosure, a report to law enforcement, or the Department of Children and Families, needs to happen.
+When a child has made a disclosure of abuse a report to law enforcement or the Department of Children and Families needs to happen.
 Once they have received the report they coordinate with us and the non-offending caregiver to schedule an interview with Children’s Cove.
 In some cases, families may only have a question or would like their child to have an appropriate therapy referral.
 Calling our program will connect you to someone who can help navigate the best options to support a child in need.